The drummer of the Foo Fighters, Taylor Hawkins, has died aged 50 the band has announced.

 — Foo Fighters (@foofighters) March 26, 2022

 Hawkins was found unresponsive in his hotel room in Bogota, Colombia.
-No further details of his death have been released, but police have confirmed they believe drugs may have been involved.
+No further details of his death have been released.

 The band were scheduled to perform at the Grammys on April 3 and The Foo Fighters’ new tour of North America was set to start in May.